 In their review of the Lumic GX7 they make it easy to compare the cameras with different dynamic range optimizations as well.
-Honestly, I which I’d discovered that before doing the above, since I think these charts likely better represent the sensor’s dynamic range than the charts above.
+Honestly, I wish I’d discovered that before doing the above, since I think these charts likely better represent the sensor’s dynamic range than the charts above.
 Still, here’s that set of charts in the same order:

 The Olympus’ dynamic range is simply astounding in this mode, though I’m not sure it would work well for timelapse photography, as the automatic gradation might shift between shots and cause flicker in the assembled video.

 Two conclusions here, based on both the optimized and “normal” charts: